Francesco Convertini

-Francesco Convertini, SDB (29 August 1898 – 11 February 1976) was an Italian Catholic priest and member of the Salesians of Don Bosco.
+Francesco Convertini, SDB (29 August 1898 – 11 February 1976) was an Italian religious priest of the Salesians of Don Bosco.
 He served in the missions in India since arriving there in the mid-1920s and dedicated his apostolate to tending to children suffering from malnutrition and fostering interreligious dialogue and tolerance.
 He also dedicated himself to preserving the environmental protection of local communities in waste-ridden areas and travelled to various communities to bring forth the Gospel message to all people.

-The process for the late priest's beatification launched in the Krishnagar diocese in the late 1990s and he became titled as a Servant of God; he was later titled as Venerable in 2017 after Pope Francis confirmed that Convertini had practiced heroic virtue throughout his life.
+The process for Convertini's beatification was launched in the Krishnagar diocese in the late 1990s and he became titled as a Servant of God; he was titled as venerable in 2017 after Pope Francis confirmed that Convertini had practiced heroic virtue throughout his life.